rtmigo/string_trimmer_py/README.md

 Since the unwanted parts can be of different lengths, the trimmed strings can also be different.

-Therefore, the `trim_once` and `trim` methods return list of strings, not a single string.
+The `trim` method will try to trim the word in every possible way, repeating attempts recursively.
+The result will be a list of strings.

-The `shortest` method returns a single string: the shortest possible when all unwanted parts removed.
+The `shortest` method returns a single string: the first of the shortest strings returned by `trim`.

 ## PrefixTrimmer and SuffixTrimmer